hcmlab/nova/README.md

 The new reworked version is now online for Download.

-FAQ:
--NovA runs on Windows only
--It is Software under development and is provided “as is”.
-If you run into any problems or find bugs feel free to open an issue
+###FAQ:

--If you want to open a video but it doesn’t show, please make sure you installed the according Videocodec on your System.
+<strong>Help, I opened a video but it doesn't show up</strong>

+Please make sure you installed the according Videocodec on your System.
 E.g. The K-Lite Codec Pack might be a good solution for most missing codecs.

+<strong>Will NovA run on my Mac/Linux Machine?</strong>

+As NovA is an WPF Application it will run on Windows.
+Nevertheless you can of course use a Virtual Machine to use it.

+<strong>I found a bug, can you fix it?</strong>

+NovA is  Software under development and is provided “as is”.
+If you run into any problems or find bugs (or want to contribute to the project) feel free to open an issue here on github.

+<strong>Is there an example pipeline to automatically create annotations?</strong>

--An example SSI Pipeline for recording a wide range of interessting features will be provided in the next update (as it existed for the old version, but updated for Kinect 2, and some more new features 🙂 ).
+An example SSI Pipeline for recording a wide range of interessting features will be provided in the next update (as it existed for the old version, but updated for Kinect 2, and some more new features 🙂 ).

 ##Publications: